aleppard/argus/README.md

 The container is available in DockerHub [here](https://hub.docker.com/r/aleppard/argus).

 You can also build and run the Docker image yourself, or build the source and deploy to a local [Apache Tomcat](https://tomcat.apache.org/) server.

+If you want to be able to configure Argus (and later store data) you'll need to create a volume and set a password to access settings:

+    docker volume create argus

+Then

+    docker run -e ARGUS_ADMIN_PASSWORD='mysecretpassword' -p 3000:8080 -it --mount source=argus,target=/argus aleppard/argus:0.1

 ## Setting as default search